At PDSA we are committed to protecting your privacy. This statement explains important information about how we use your personal data

 The Data Protection Act 1998 gives you the right to stop any marketing communications that you no longer wish to receive.
 You can choose stop all marketing communications from PDSA, or you can select the types fundraising communications you are interested in receiving.
 If you wish to amend, or stop further marketing communications from PDSA then simply write to PDSA, Whitechapel Way Telford, TF2 9PQ, or call our Supporter Care team during normal business hours on 0800 0199 166 explaining your contact preferences

-- Thank you for your donation!
-You will be charged your chosen donation amount plus one message at your standard network rate (based on your service provider rates).
+- You will be charged your chosen donation amount plus one message at your standard network rate (based on your service provider rates).

 - If you wish to discuss this mobile payment call 0800 0199 166 (calls are normally free of charge from landlines but charges may apply from mobile phones please refer to your service provider for rates).